sweh/munin_netatmo_plugin/README.md

 ## Installation

-This plugin is written in Python >= 2.7.
+This plugin is written in Python 3.6+.
 It uses the `lnetatmo` library to connect to the netatmo api.
 It is recommended to use `virtualenv` instead of installing `lnetatmo` into your system pythons site packages.

     $ cd /path/to/munin_netatmo_plugin
-    $ virtualenv --no-site-packages .
+    $ python3 -m venv .
     $ bin/pip install lnetatmo

 Setup your environment from Netatmo Web interface and save your credentials to